lordmathis/llamactl/docs/quick-start.md

 1. Click the "Add Instance" button
 2. Fill in the instance configuration:
      - **Name**: Give your instance a descriptive name
+     - **Node**: Select which node to deploy the instance to (defaults to "main" for single-node setups)
      - **Backend Type**: Choose from llama.cpp, MLX, or vLLM
      - **Model**: Model path or huggingface repo
      - **Additional Options**: Backend-specific parameters

     !!! tip "Auto-Assignment"
         Llamactl automatically assigns ports from the configured port range (default: 8000-9000) and generates API keys if authentication is enabled.
 You typically don't need to manually specify these values.

+    !!! note "Remote Node Deployment"
+        If you have configured remote nodes in your configuration file, you can select which node to deploy the instance to.
+This allows you to distribute instances across multiple machines.
+See the [Configuration](configuration.md#remote-node-configuration) guide for details on setting up remote nodes.

 3. Click "Create Instance"